SEARCH

 - Mar.
 2005, 日本植物生理学会年会要旨集, 46th, 145, Japanese原始紅藻におけるミトコンドリア分裂機構の解析

-- OXFORD UNIV PRESS, 2004, PLANT AND CELL PHYSIOLOGY, 45, S20 - S20, EnglishThree dividing rings common to mitochondria and plastidSummary international conference
+- 2004, PLANT AND CELL PHYSIOLOGY, 45, S20 - S20, EnglishThree dividing rings common to mitochondria and plastidSummary international conference

-- OXFORD UNIV PRESS, 2004, PLANT AND CELL PHYSIOLOGY, 45, S217 - S217, EnglishAnalysis on mitochondrial division mechanism in a primitive algaSummary international conference
+- 2004, PLANT AND CELL PHYSIOLOGY, 45, S217 - S217, EnglishAnalysis on mitochondrial division mechanism in a primitive algaSummary international conference

 - 20 Sep.
 2002, 日本植物学会大会研究発表記録, 66th, 168, JapaneseFtsZリングおよび色素体分裂リングからなる葉緑体分裂装置複合体の構造解析